jvincze84/jvincze84.github.io/docs/Get_Started_With_Portainer.md

 Official Install Documentation: [https://docs.portainer.io/v/ce-2.9/start/install/server/docker/linux](https://docs.portainer.io/v/ce-2.9/start/install/server/docker/linux)

 The doc says: "First, create the volume that Portainer Server will use to store its database"
 But I won't do that.
 I don't like using Docker volumes.
-By default the volumes are stored in `/var/lib/docker/volumes` directory, and extra stepes are needed to find which volume belongs to which container.
+By default the volumes are stored in `/var/lib/docker/volumes` directory, and extra steps are needed to find which volume belongs to which container.
 So I usually use [Bind Mounts](https://docs.docker.com/storage/bind-mounts/).

 **Start Portainer:**